EndCod3r/medal-tools/README.md

 ### Download Zip:

-Look for and click the green `<> Code` button near the top of this repo's page and click `Download ZIP`, and once it's done unzip the archive.
+Go to the [release page](https://github.com/EndCod3r/medal-tools/releases/latest) and open the assets drop down and download the `Source code (zip)` and extract that once it's done.

 ## How to use: